Louis Bertrand

 Key Achievements

-- Served as professor of mathematics at the University of Geneva for several decades
+- Served as professor of mathematics at the University of Geneva for over four decades

 Did You Know?